-The normal arrangements for the treatment of complaints at KHNES are used for complaints about provision made for SEND.
-We encourage parents to discuss their concerns with a teacher, hub manager or the Executive Headteacher of KHNES and the home school to resolve the issue before making a formal complaint to the Chair of the management committee.
+The normal arrangements for the treatment of complaints at TRS are used for complaints about provision made for SEND.
+We encourage parents to discuss their concerns with a teacher, Inclusion Manager or the Executive Headteacher of TRS and the home school to resolve the issue before making a formal complaint to the Chair of the management committee.

-Executive Headteacher:
+Interim Executive Headteacher: